arestrom/Chehalis/README.md

 ## Start and stop the application

-Before launching the application you are strongly advised to make sure your default browser is set to something like Chrome or Firefox.
+Before launching the application you are strongly advised to make sure your default browser is set to something like `Chrome` or `Firefox`.
 The interface is unlikely to work correctly using a Microsoft browser.
 To make sure that the application starts in your browser rather than the default RStudio Viewer, open the `global.R` file in RStudio.
-You should then see a green triangle icon next to `Run App` in the upper right-hand corner of you script pane.
+You should see a green triangle icon next to `Run App` in the upper right-hand corner of you script pane.
 Click on the dialog icon to the right of `Run App` and select `Run External`.
 This only needs to be done once.
 Any time afterward that you want to start the application you just need to